Internet Explorer is not supported by Design Library

 Dark mode uses the same patterns and components as SEB's light mode, the only difference is the colours.

-The colours in dark mode are similar but different from SEB’s default colours.
-The colours are desaturated to increase the readability and so that they don’t visually vibrate against the dark mode.
-Colours are used sparsely and only on smaller surfaces to reserve most of the theme for grey surfaces.
-The grey shades are adjusted to suit our need in dark mode more, there are more dark shades of grey and less of the lightest shades of grey.
+The colours in dark mode are similar to SEB's default colours but slightly different.
+They are desaturated to improve readability and prevent visual vibration against the dark background.
+Colour is used sparingly, mainly on smaller surfaces, while most of the theme relies on grey tones.
+The grey scale is also adjusted for dark mode, with more dark shades and fewer of the lightest ones.

 An example of elevation in dark mode